mrc-ide/wodin/README.md

 ### Front end

-Front end source can be found under `src/app/static/src`.
+Front-end source can be found under `src/app/static/src`.
 The front end can be built by running `npm run build` from `src/app/static`.
 This builds output to be picked up by the back end at `src/app/server/public`.

 There are entry point scripts for each of the three app types (`basic.ts`, `fit.ts` and `stochastic.ts`), which are each